 Here are three remedies for hot flashes that I use to help me sleep well at night.
 Based on other people's reviews and studies, there's a good chance they can help you too.

 The chiliPad is a hydro-powered mattress pad with a thermal regulating control unit.
 It allows me to set the mattress temperature to keep me cool all night.
-I set the temperature for 69° F and it will circulate water at that temperature to keep me cool.
+I set the temperature for 69° F and the pad circulates water at that temperature to keep me cool.
 Ryan and I both use this (we each have our own temperature control) and have enjoyed staying cool all night long.

 At first I thought it was a little indulgent, yet now we see the value in it.
 We sleep well (which is worth it right there), but we also don't need to crank the air down so much at night.